wouterbles/pyaugmecon/README.md

 The rest of the process is automatically being taken care of by instantiating a `PyAugmecon()` object and solving it afterwards with `PyAugmecon.solve()`.

 ### PyAugmecon parameters
-Instantiating a `PyAugmecon(model, opts, solver_opts)` object requries the following parameters:
+Instantiating a `PyAugmecon(model, opts, solver_opts)` object requires the following parameters:

 | Name                      | Description | Required |
 |---------------------------|-------------|----------|